AnyDSL/molecular-dynamics/neighborlists/README.md

-# An AnyDSL implementation of a neighborlist scheme optimized for SIMD and GPU architectures
+# An AnyDSL implementation of a neighborlist cutoff scheme optimized for SIMD and GPU architectures

 ## Building
 cmake . -DAnyDSL-runtime_DIR="/path_to/anydsl/runtime"